 - Brown Medical School

-After Your Submit Your Secondary Application Medical School
+After you Submit Your Secondary Application to Medical School

 Once you’ve submitted your secondary applications (one to each school to which you’re applying), it’s time to wait again.
 This time, you’re waiting for interviews.
 Good luck!

 As complicated as the process might seem, primary vs secondary applications are designed to make the admissions process easier.
-The primary application prevents you from having to submit the same application over and over to every single medical school.
-Your secondary application medical school is designed to help each school get to know you better.
-The process is unique to medical school, as well as some dental and veterinary schools.
+The primary application prevents you from submitting the same application repeatedly to every single medical school.
+Your secondary application to medical school is designed to help each school get to know you better.
+The process is unique to medical school and some dental and veterinary schools.

-We hope you feel better prepared to begin your application process, now that you understand primary vs secondary applications.
+We hope you feel better prepared to begin your application process now that you understand primary vs secondary applications.
 If you have any questions, please don’t hesitate to reach out to us.
-We’re here for you, whether you have a question about primary vs secondary applications, or if you have a question about something else altogether.
-Our founders are Johns Hopkins graduates, and our staff are made up of experts who can help you through whatever stage of your application process you might be in.
+We’re here for you, whether you have a question about primary vs secondary applications or something else altogether.
+Our founders are Johns Hopkins graduates, and our staff is made up of experts who can help you through whatever stage of your application process you might be in.
 We wish you the best as you work toward attending medical school!